Dialectical Behavior Therapy (DBT) Program Internship

 Interns have the opportunity to shadow other programs such as: substance use disorder (SUD), CTSS (in-home family programs), ARMHS (adult in-home program), psychiatry, and psychological testing, etc.

-DBT internships are 9 months long, commencing in September and finishing in May.
-NAL requires that DBT interns be present at their internship site for 20 hours/week.
+DBT internships are between 7-9 months long depending on school requirements and availability of sites.
+NAL requires that DBT interns be present at their internship site for 18-20 hours/week.
 Schedules can be flexible around these below requirements and student classes.

 - Attend weekly DBT staff case consultation meetings